Daucloud/blog/content/posts/r1/index.md

 ```

 # Policy
-We introduced the idea of a policy [earlier](#what-does-the-subscript-pi-mean); here is the precise definition.
+We introduced the idea of policy [earlier](#what-does-the-subscript-pi-mean); here is the precise definition.

 ```callout {title="Definition: Policy"}
 A policy maps each state to a probability distribution over actions: